HzfFrank/overcooked/README.md

 # Game overcooked :rice:

-Here is a an amazing couch-coop game overcooked and I simplified it to a flat perspective as follows:
+Do you know the amazing couch-coop game overcooked?
+I simplified it to a flat perspective as follows:

 ![img](image/demo.gif)